CSCfi/idp-authn-reverseproxy/README.md

 ```
 The module is now ready to be configured.
 ### Configuration
 The authentication flow name is 'authn/reverseproxy'.
 See [https://wiki.shibboleth.net/confluence/display/IDP4/AuthenticationConfiguration](https://wiki.shibboleth.net/confluence/display/IDP4/AuthenticationConfiguration) how to configure the flow as active flow.
-Note that flow does not support passing authentication requirements like requested authentication context class or forced authentication to the reverse proxy.
+Note that flow does not automatically parse incoming authentication requirements like requested authentication context class or forced authentication to be passed to the reverse proxy.

 The 'authn/reverseproxy' flow expects that Authenticating Authority is set using the proxy discovery described in [https://wiki.shibboleth.net/confluence/display/IDP4/AuthenticationConfiguration](https://wiki.shibboleth.net/confluence/display/IDP4/AuthenticationConfiguration).
 If Authenticating Authority is not used a default value must be set to reverseproxy.properties.
 The properties file must be updated to match the configuration of the reverse proxy installed for all properties.